 If Tira hadn't been so afraid of Nightmare's anger at that time, she would have celebrated.
-Both her personalities were ecstatic to finally leave this stupid castle and go killing again.
+Both her personalities were ecstatic to finally leave this stupid castle and go kill something again.
 She had run out of nearby villagers to hunt quite a while ago.

 "Where is it, Master?
 Who am I hunting?
-Oh, is it Sophitia?!
-I'd like to finally kill her!"
+Oh, is it one of those blonde bimbos from Greece?
+That'd be fun!"

-Nightmare slammed his normal fist into the arm of his throne chair, causing a bone-shattering crack to resound within the throne room.
-Clearly she had overstepped her boundaries.
+Nightmare slammed his normal fist into the arm of his throne, causing a bone-shattering crack to resound within the chamber.
+Clearly Tira had overstepped her boundaries.